bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/schnorr-musig-frost-and-more.md

 Speaker 0: 00:43:20

-Yeah, so this idea, the one trick that the `MuSig`...
+Yeah, so this idea, the one trick that the `MuSig2`...

 Speaker 2: 00:43:24